trena-dhingra/trena-dhingra.github.io/index.md

 #### Grace Hopper Conference
 > _Sep 2020_
 > * Selected to represent Northeastern University and Khoury College of Computer Sciences at the 2020 Virtual Grace Hopper
->Celebration of Women in Computing conference
+>Celebration of Women in Computing conference.

 #### Junior Public Relations Officer, Computer Society of India
 > _Jul 2016 – Apr 2017_